Grab some marshmallows and come take a seat by the fire, it’s new Hearthstone expansion time, ladies and gents.

 With the launch of Rhastakhan’s Rumble, we can expect the meta to change rapidly and frequently until the top players have time to figure out exactly which decks deserve to be called dominant.
-Though we’re only a few days into Rhastakhan’s Rumble, there are already a few decks that seem to be pulling ahead of the pack.
+Though we’re only slightly over a week into Rhastakhan’s Rumble, there are already a few decks that seem to be pulling ahead of the pack.
 The list for these decks will likely undergo heavy transformation in the coming weeks.
 Keep this in mind when deciding how to spend your dust.

 Spell Hunter/Recruit Hunter

 Hunter players are undoubtedly having a fantastic time on ladder this week.
 While most classes only have one strong deck archetype that seems to have true staying power, Hunter players may have already discovered two.